MySQL Test Connection¶

 |---|---|---|---|---|

-| credentials_path | True | STRING | Path or reference to stored MySQL credentials matching the 'mysql' credential template.
-The node loads these to attempt a connection. | /credentials/mysql/ |
+| credentials_path | True | STRING | Path to the stored MySQL credentials file that follows the MySQL credential template (host, port, database, username, password, and optional SSL settings). | /workspace/credentials/mysql.json |

-| timeout | False | INT | Maximum time in seconds to wait for the connection test before timing out. | 30 |
+| timeout | True | INT | Maximum time in seconds to wait for the connection test to complete before failing. | 30 |

 Outputs¶